 Director of IT and E-Learning for the School of Business and Economics

 Philip is Director of IT and E-Learning for the School of Business and Economics.
-He works closely with the Dean and members of the School’s Management Team on both operational and strategic issues.
+He works for the Dean and members of the School’s Management Team on both operational and strategic issues.

 Philip is responsible for providing vision and leadership in the development and management of Information Technology and E-Learning to develop teaching, research, enterprise and administration across the School of Business and Economics.

-Philip manages the Learning and Teaching Officer in the School and works closely with the Associate Dean for Teaching and the Director of Learning and Teaching to support all aspects of curriculum development across the School.
+Philip works with the Associate Dean for Teaching and the Director of Learning and Teaching to support all aspects of curriculum development across the School.

-Philip manages the Online Development Officer and works closely with the Centre for Academic Practice to develop and support the use of technology enabled learning across the School.
+Philip works with the Centre for Academic Practice to develop and support the use of technology enabled learning across the School.

 For over thirty-four years, Philip has worked in the higher education sector as an academic-related member of staff, specialising in information technology and online learning.
 He has also worked as a Programme Director for an Executive Education programme for emergency planning and was responsible for all aspects of the programme and its management.